grimy86/CCI25/win.md

 Here we can see that the associated executable is specified through the `BINARY_PATH_NAME` parameter, and the account used to run the service is shown on the `SERVICE_START_NAME` parameter.

-Services have a `Discretionary Access Control List (DACL)`, which indicates who has permission to start, stop, pause, query status, query configuration, or reconfigure the service, amongst other privileges.
+Services have a `Discretionary Access Control List` or [`DACL`](https://book.hacktricks.wiki/en/windows-hardening/windows-local-privilege-escalation/acls-dacls-sacls-aces.html), which indicates who has permission to start, stop, pause, query status, query configuration, or reconfigure the service, amongst other privileges.
 The DACL can be seen from Process Hacker (available on your machine's desktop):

 ![DACL](https://tryhackme-images.s3.amazonaws.com/user-uploads/5ed5961c6276df568891c3ea/room-content/d8244cfd9d64a7be30f5fb0308fd0806.png)